Machine learning essentially uses algorithms to create more accurate predictions. These algorithms can be:

 - A model optimization process.
 If the model can adjust more easily to the data points in the training set, weights will adjust to decrease any discrepancy between the investigated example and the model’s prediction.
 This process repeats by the algorithm, which updates weights until the threshold of accuracy has been reached.

 There are different ways that these algorithms can be taught how to use data.
-Let’s take a look at the four main approaches to machine learning.
+Let’s look at the four main approaches to machine learning.

 Using labeled datasets to train algorithms, this subcategory of machine learning follows instructions based on the information it is given.